National Council to Co-Host Congressional Briefing on Opioid Epidemic and Medicaid

 - The Current Medicaid Policy Debate and Implications for Behavioral Healthcare in the United States

 - Improving Outcomes for People with Serious Mental Illness and Co-Occurring Substance Use Disorders in Contact with the Criminal Justice System

 - Coordinated Specialty Care for First-Episode Psychosis: An Example of Financing for Specialty Programs

 - Suicide Is a Significant Health Problem

 Dr. Colleen Barry of the Johns Hopkins School of Public Health will discuss her paper on suggested policies to address the rise of fentanyl and the opioid epidemic.
 Dr. Barry will also present on the intersection of mental illness, substance use disorders and the criminal justice system.
 Dr. Rachel Garfield and Dr. Julia Zur from The Henry J. Kaiser Foundation will breakdown key elements of their research on current Medicaid debates, impacts on behavioral health care and discuss the individual health insurance market.

-The briefing will be moderated by Rich Leclerc, former CEO of Gateway Health and Board Member of the National Council for Behavioral Health and will feature introductions by Rick Kellar, President of Peg’s Foundation and Joe Pyle, President of Scattergood Foundation.
+The briefing will be moderated by Rich Leclerc, former CEO of Gateway Health and Board Member of the National Council for Mental Wellbeing and will feature introductions by Rick Kellar, President of Peg’s Foundation and Joe Pyle, President of Scattergood Foundation.